Potato Leek Gratin

 Preheat the oven to 375.

 Spread a single layer of potatoes + leeks in baking dish.
 Sprinkle with pepper, nutmeg, and a thin layer of cheese.
 Repeat layers until you run out of ingredients.
 Pour milk until it reaches the top layer of potatoes (about 1½ c).
-Chop remaining 2 T butter into pieces and sprinkle over the gratin.
+Chop the other 2 T butter into pieces and dot over the gratin, or drizzle with remaining oil.

 Bake until golden brown, about 1 hour.

-Adapted from Deborah Madison’s Vegetarian Cooking for Everyone.
+Adapted from Vegetarian Cooking for Everyone (read my review).

 |Key to abbreviations and conversions|